 - Stretching exercises relieve pain and keep the muscles and tendons around the joints flexible.

-Don’t forget that everyday activities like housework and gardening are also excellent forms of exercise, but you will need to pace yourself so you don’t overdo it and trigger a flare.
-Talk to your physiotherapist about the exercises that are most appropriate for you.
+Everyday activities like housework and gardening are also excellent forms of exercise.
+You need to pace yourself so you don’t overdo it and trigger a flare.
+Talk to your physiotherapist about exercises that are appropriate for you.